Submitty/submitty.github.io/_docs/developer/router.md

 #### Route with Course Information

 A majority of links in Submitty require course information to return correct contents.
 Therefore, it is necessary for the router to know which `(semester, course)` tuple is requested.
 It is needed to prepend the route with `/{_semester}/{_course}`.
+The course information will be loaded automatically before calling the function.

 ```php
 /**